MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/issues-and-workarounds.md

 [!INCLUDE[cc-terminology](../data-platform/includes/cc-terminology.md)]

-## Component changes are not reflected after the updated solution import?
+## Component changes aren't reflected after the updated solution import?

 Update the component version (minor or patch) in the component manifest file (for example, 1.0.0 to 1.0.1).
 Every update in the component needs a component version bump to be reflected on the Microsoft Dataverse server.